phylotastic/datelife/cran-comments.md

 ### Test environments:

+- MacOS, Platform: x86_64-apple-darwin17.0 (64-bit)
-#### R 4.1.0, Platform: x86_64-apple-darwin17.0 (64-bit), local devtools::check()
+  - R 4.1.0, local devtools::check()
+  - R 4.1.1, rhub::check_for_cran(platforms = "macos-highsierra-release-cran")
+- Windows, Platform x86_64-w64-mingw32 (64-bit)
+  - R 4.1.2, devtools::check_win_release()
+  - R Under development (2021-11-26 r81252), rhub::check_for_cran(platforms = "windows-x86_64-release")
+- Linux, Platform: x86_64-pc-linux-gnu (64-bit)
+  - R 4.1.2, rhub::check_for_cran("ubuntu-gcc-release")

+### Results
-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 3 notes

-* checking installed package size ...
-NOTE installed size is 10.2Mb sub-directories of 1Mb or more:
+1. checking installed package size ...
+NOTE installed size is 7.8Mb sub-directories of 1Mb or more: data         4.7Mb figures      2.3Mb
-      R      5.0Mb
-      data   4.7Mb

-Justification:
+Comments:
     The package is hosting a database (data/opentree_chronograms.rda), increasing the size of the data dir.
 This database is needed to run main functions.

-* checking data for non-ASCII characters ...
+2. checking data for non-ASCII characters ...
 NOTE
   Note: found 2575 marked UTF-8 strings

-Justification:
+Comments:
-    We ran tools::showNonASCIIfile() on our data objects.
-The culprit is our opentree_chronograms.rda object.
-We then ran tools::showNonASCII() on each element of the object. non-ASCII characters are found on the opentree_chronograms$authors list, which contains names of authors of our study database.
+    We ran tools::showNonASCIIfile() on our data objects. non-ASCII characters can only be found in the opentree_chronograms.rda object.
+We then ran tools::showNonASCII() on each element of the object. non-ASCII characters are found only in the opentree_chronograms$authors list, which contains names of authors of our study database.
+These are obtained from a different database, and should be conserved in their original form.

-#### R 4.1.0, Platform: , devtools::check_win_release()

-Results for rhub::check_for_cran(platforms = "windows-x86_64-release"):

-  Platform: Windows Server 2008 R2 SP1, R-release, 32/64 bit

- Possibly misspelled words in DESCRIPTION:
+3. Possibly misspelled words in DESCRIPTION:
   Chronogram (2:46)
   DateLife (22:62)
   chronograms (20:73)
   workflows (20:26)

-Found the following (possibly) invalid DOIs:
-  DOI: doi.org/10.1101/782094
-    From: inst/CITATION
-    Message: Invalid DOI
-  DOI: doi.org/10.5281/zenodo.593938
-    From: inst/CITATION
-    Message: Invalid DOI
+Comments:
+    To my knowledge, none of these words are mispelled.